 For instance, when we look at a painting, we can start by perceiving it as a whole, noting the general composition, theme, color scheme, and so on.
 Provided that we are interested enough in learning more about the painting, we may then study the details, for instance each depicted object, figure, or shape; the foreground and the background; the particulars of hues and saturation; the individual brushstrokes (or other technique); and so on.
 However, if we stop at this stage, our perception of the word will be fragmentary.
 Therefore we must go back to studying the whole, this time with a better preconception, since we know more about the constituent parts of the whole.

 In studying a literary text, we also usually begin with the whole: the storyline, the central characters, and their role in the story.
 When reading for pleasure, we often stop at that.
-Working with the text professionally, as critics or teachers, we will most probably go on to study the details: composition, characterization, narrative perspective, style and underlying messages.
+Working with the text professionally, as critics or teachers, we will most probably go on to study the details: composition, characterisation, narrative perspective, style and underlying messages.
 We may go still further into particulars, for instance, and only examine metaphors, or only concentrate on direct speech, or only investigate how female characters are portrayed.
 Such a detailed study is, however, only fruitful if we afterward go back to the whole, and hopefully we will then have a better understanding of the text.

 THE HERMENEUTIC CIRCLE OF READING